Moghan/CarND-Traffic-Sign-Classifier-Project/writeup.md

 Compared to some training examples, the accuracy should be high.
 ![alt text][orig_images]

-I must confess that these images was normalized by default.
-Therefor they have only been converted to grayscale, and not passed the same preprocess pipeline as the others sets.
+I must confess that these custom images was normalized by default.
+Therefor they have only been converted to grayscale, and therefor have not passed the same preprocess pipeline as the others sets.

 Prediction of custom images:
 100 % accuracy sounds good, but the pictures was clean and without noise.